nyonson/raiju/README.md

   candidates
 ```

-* Ensure the tls certificate and macaroon are mounted in the container, in the above example they are both mounted to the root and then passed in as cli flags.
+* Ensure the tls certificate and macaroon are mounted in the container, in the above example they are both mounted to the root and then theirs paths passed in as cli flags.
 * The container may need to be attached to a network depending on your network.

 # configuration

-All flags can be found with the help flag `-h`.

-*Global* flags, not command flags, can also be set through environment variables or with a configuration file.
+*Global* flags (e.g. `raiju -h` output), not command flags, can also be set through environment variables or with a configuration file.
 CLI flags overwrite environment variables which overwrite the configuration file values.

 Environment variables have a `RAIJU_` prefix on the flag name.
 For example, the global flag `host` can be set with the `RAIJU_HOST` environment variable.